openethereum/openethereum.github.io/Transactions-Queue.md

 title: Transaction Queue
 ---

-Parity Ethereum client is listening to the network for transactions to include in blocks (if mining/validating) or to broadcast.
+OpenEthereum client is listening to the network for transactions to include in blocks (if mining/validating) or to broadcast.
 These transactions emitted locally or externally are verified and ordered in a transaction queue.
 This document aims at describing the process of selecting or rejecting these transactions.

 ## Terminology
 - `rejected` - means that a transaction was not added to the queue.